The Lighthouse, Oxford: The Queens Arms, the Mayor and Industry in the West End

-By 1863 the pub had changed significantly, it had been renamed "The Queen's Arms" in honour of Queen Charlotte (wife of King George III) and ownership had passed to Mr William Lucas.
+By 1863 the pub had changed significantly, it had been renamed "The Queen's Arms" in honour of Queen Charlotte and ownership had passed to Mr William Lucas.
 William, a saddler-turned-publican, raised a family in the residences above the pub.
 His eldest son, Thomas, was elected Mayor of Oxford in 1892 and also lay the foundation stone of the Town Hall the following year.
 The senior William Lucas died in 1866 (buried in nearby St Thomas Church) leaving his widow Mary to run the Queen's Arms.

 By 1876 the pub had passed into the hands of Albert Thornton and at last 1 Park End Street seemed to have found some stability in this period as the pub stayed in the Thornton family, possibly into the 1930s.
 This period saw great change in the West End of Oxford, the railway station at Frideswide Square gradually eroded away much of the canal trade.
 In 1913 William Morris (later Lord Nuffield), without licence, started his own bus service to compete with the city's cumbersome tram network.
 In 1951, Lord Nuffield further forced change when he acquired the Oxford Canal Basin and proceeded to fill it.
 Nuffield College and Worcester Street car park now stand where once lay the Basin.
 This was the death knell of the canal system as a competitive mode of transport in Oxford as technology replaced human labour.
 An apt example can be found in the reconstruction of Pacey's Bridge to withstand the weight of cars, but at the expense of closing the canal route.
 Such changes to the local landscape affected the demographic in the area and it seems the Queens Arms kept pace with the social evolution:

 Rosie O'Gradys and Morrells Brewery

 The pub had been in the Morrells Brewing Company portfolio for most its life, with beer brewed at the nearby Lion Brewery.
 The decline of the publican industry since the 1990s though, saw not only the Queen's Arms change, but also its brewery.
 In 1996, responding to the need to move with the times, the Queen's Arms was relaunched as the Irish-themed "Rosie O'Gradys".
-Patrons of its heyday will reminisce of Irish folk music replete with strings and wind.
+Patrons of its heyday will reminisce about Irish folk music replete with strings and wind.
 Further change was afoot two years later in 1998 as Morrells faced a fractious breakup.
 Lion Brewery was closed and redeveloped as luxury apartments and the various other parts of the enterprise went in different directions.
 Rosie O'Grady's and the nearby Wychwood Brewery in Witney were a part of the "Refresh" portfolio eventually acquired by Marstons in 2008.